Higbee Beach Wildlife Management Area Tidal Marsh/Upland Restoration Project

 To drain stormwater input from the watershed east of the tidal inundation control berm, five water control structures were incorporated into the berm design, including: three 4-foot-diameter corrugated metal pipes with dual check valves; one 4-foot-diameter reinforced concrete pipe with inline check-valve; and one 12-inch-diameter reinforced concrete pipe with inline check-valve and trash rack.

-To provide targeted habitat control for migratory birds an 851-foot-long northern berm along a northern finger of the Pond Creek marsh was incorporated.
-This section of marsh will be restored through excavation and removal of Phragmites and planting of native salt marsh species.
+To provide targeted habitat control for migratory birds, an 851-foot-long northern berm along a northern finger of the Pond Creek marsh was incorporated.
+This section of marsh will be restored through excavation, removal of Phragmites, and planting of native salt marsh species.
 Water levels within the northern marsh will be managed by NJDEP during short periods of target bird migration using a water control structure consisting of a 6-foot corrugated metal pipe with flap gates.
 The structure can be set to allow tidal inundation ponding or drain the area behind the berm to provide tidal marsh, open water, and/or mudflat habitats.